intfrr/Towers/README.md

  - Added flame thrower
  - Added animated creeps

+#### 16 May 2013

+ - Added display of coming waves, its a bit crappy though
+ - Projectiles now have blast area
+ - Added napalm cannon with a persistent blast area
+ - Refactored AnimatedCreep so each instance doesn't load its own images

 ### TODO

  - Flesh out tech tree with a few more trackers and weapons
  - Better UI - more stuff in the panels
+ - Bunker power usage
  - Ammo storage module
   - weapons consume ammo from storage
   - when storage is empty long cooldown to reload